Add Your Heading Text Here

 Recreation.gov – The site and information to apply for permits on your own.

-Summiting Half Dome as part of a backpacking trip can be a much different experience than doing it in a single day.
-It allows you to take your time and enjoy the rest of the wilderness experience in Yosemite as you also add in a Half Dome summit.
+Summiting Half Dome as part of a backpacking trip can be a different experience than doing it in a single day.
+It allows you to take your time and enjoy a memorable and transformative wilderness experience in Yosemite while also summiting Half Dome.

-After guiding thousands of guests to the top of Half Dome, here are some top reasons for considering a Backpacking Trip to Half Dome over the one-day hike:
+After guiding thousands of guests to the top of Half Dome, here are some top reasons for considering a highly-rated, all-inclusive Backpacking Trip to Half Dome over the one-day hike:

-- Avoid the crowds – As most people hike to the top of Half Dome and back down in a single day, everyone is starting at roughly the same time, hiking the stairs of Vernal and Nevada Falls at the same time and ultimately hanging on the cables on the side of Half Dome at the same time.
-Including your summit bid as part of a longer trip allows you to have a much calmer, more secluded wilderness experience.
-It also allows you to summit Half Dome at a time in which you have the cables virtually to yourself.
+• Avoid the crowds – As most people hike to the top of Half Dome and back down in a single day, everyone is starting at roughly the same time, hiking the stairs of Vernal and Nevada Falls at the same time, and ultimately hanging on the cables on the side of Half Dome at the same time.
+(Additionally, without required reservations to visit Yosemite, the park is expected to be jam-packed this summer.)
+However, including your summit bid as part of a longer trip provides a calmer, more secluded wilderness experience.
+It also allows you to summit the Half Dome cables when you have it virtually to yourself and your group.

-- Summit at Sunrise/Sunset – As opposed to summiting in the middle of the day with hundreds of other people, the flexibility in time of backpacking allows you to experience the most incredible sunrise or sunset of your life, often alone atop the summit.
+• Summit at Sunrise/Sunset – As opposed to summiting in the middle of the day with hundreds of other people, the flexibility in time of a backpacking trip allows you to experience the most incredible sunrise or sunset of your life, often alone atop the summit.
 This is a favorite park experience among our guides.
+(And you have two chances to summit, either on the last evening or the final morning, based on the group’s decision and weather conditions.)

-- Avoid the Race – Let’s face it, Half Dome in a Day is grueling.
-With nearly 5,000 vertical feet up and then back down, it is no surprise that the majority of SAR activity in Yosemite occurs on the Mist Trail that leads up toward Half Dome.
-While you may have the energy to truck it to the top at a fast pace, most injuries and problems occur on the race down before dark.
-Backpacking allows you to take your time while hiking and acclimate to the high elevations in a more gradual manner avoiding injuries and sickness.
+• Avoid the Race – Let’s face it, Half Dome in a Day is grueling.
+With nearly 5,000 vertical feet up and then back down, it is no surprise that most SAR activity in Yosemite occurs on the Mist Trail that leads up toward Half Dome.
+While you may have the energy to truck it to the top quickly, most injuries and problems occur on the race down before dark.
+Backpacking allows you to take your time while hiking and acclimate to high elevations more gradually, reducing the risk of injury and illness.

-- Enjoy the Yosemite Backcountry – While the hike to Half Dome in a Day is absolutely gorgeous, backpacking allows you to experience much more of the park like swimming in serene, high altitude lakes, napping by the pristine Merced River and even summiting other peaks like the amazing Cloud’s Rest, a thousand feet higher than Half Dome with an arguably better view.
-The hike then finishes by descending Nevada and Vernal Falls.
+• Enjoy the Yosemite Backcountry—While the hike to Half Dome in a Day is absolutely gorgeous, backpacking allows you to experience much more of the park, like swimming in serene, high-altitude lakes, napping by the pristine Merced River, and even summiting other peaks like the excellent Cloud’s Rest, a thousand feet higher than Half Dome with an arguably better view.
+The hike concludes with a descent to Nevada and Vernal Falls.

-- Value – Hiking Half Dome in a day requires lodging the night before and after in proximity to Yosemite.
-If you’re lucky enough to find available lodging, plan to pay $250-$500 per night for two nights.
-If you tack on an optional guide for the day, plan to add approximately $400 each.
-Then add food costs which options are also quite limited in/around Yosemite.
-However, if you choose a Half Dome backpacking trip with Lasting Adventures, you’ll be provided top brand gear, quality meals, more time in the backcountry and professional, knowledgeable guides for a much lower price than a 4 day/3night trip to Yosemite with lodging.
+• Value – Hiking Half Dome in a day requires lodging the night before and after near Yosemite.
+If you’re lucky enough to find available lodging, plan to pay at least $250-$500 per night for two nights.
+If you add an optional guide for the day, plan to add approximately $500.
+Then, add in food costs, for which options are also quite limited in/around Yosemite.
+However, if you choose a Half Dome backpacking trip with Lasting Adventures, you’ll be provided top-brand gear, high-quality meals, more time in the backcountry, and professional, knowledgeable guides for a much lower price than a 4-day/3-night trip to Yosemite with lodging.
+(Not to mention you avoid the parking/traffic mess.)

-- Let Go and Relax – With the accompaniment of our #1 rated guides, you will have the opportunity to sit back, relax and experience the nature around you.
-Disconnect, take a nap, take a walk around a lake, dip your feet, leave the cooking, cleaning and campfire building to us!
-Hiking Half Dome should be so much more than a summit-charge.
-Break away from the rat race and enjoy all the lakes, granite, waterfalls, rivers, lakes, streams, animals, trees, sunsets, rangers, friends and campfires that Yosemite has to offer.
+• Let Go and Relax – With the accompaniment of our #1 rated professional, caring, and fun guides, you can sit back, relax, and experience the nature around you.
+Disconnect, take a nap, take a walk around a lake, dip your feet, and leave the cooking, cleaning, and campfire building to us!
+Hiking Half Dome should be so much more than a summit charge.
+Break away from the rat race and enjoy the lakes, granite, waterfalls, rivers, streams, animals, trees, sunsets, rangers, friends, and campfires that Yosemite has to offer.

 Your Trusted Half Dome Tour Guides